JeanxPereira/JeanxPereira/README.md

 # 🩻 About Me
 Hey, my name is Jean Pereira.
-I'm a 20 year old I.T. professional with a passion for both technology and creativity.
+I'm a 21 year old I.T. professional with a passion for both technology and creativity.
 I work in the I.T. field while continuously studying programming.
 In addition to my day-to-day work, I also as a 3D modeler and rigger.
-Most of the things I develop are open source and available for free for everyone to use here on my GitHub page.

 When I'm not busy with work or studying, I love playing guitar and listen music, I'm a huge fan of music like rock, metal, and MPB.
 I also enjoy reverse engineering programs and games.